Guides Training Equipment Wrist Wraps

 A push-up is a simple calisthenics exercise where you raise and lower your body using your arms.
 It works a wide range of muscles including the chest, triceps, shoulders, and core.
 It’s an exercise that can be done anywhere and at any ability level.

-Your wrists are crucial for lifting, gripping, and twisting.
-Push-ups put much pressure on your wrists when hands are placed flat against the ground.
-Using wrist support for push-ups can help to prevent wrist injuries by giving the wrists more stability and balance and stopping your wrist joints from overextending.
+Push-ups put a lot of pressure on your wrists when your hands are placed flat against the ground.
+Using wrist support for push ups can help to prevent wrist injuries by giving the wrists more stability and balance, stopping your wrist joints from overextending.

 Why Do You Feel Wrist Pain During Pushups?